-As a result of the nature of the segments covered by the Sector Inquiry, where an unprecedented number of different hardware and software technologies need to interconnect in real-time, the market for "isolated", standalone smart devices is more limited, and ecosystems more prone to achieving high market penetration.
-The integration of stand-alone technologies into such ecosystems is reported as a "must have" for IoT hardware manufacturers and app developers.
-This, in turn, leads to an environment where proprietary technologies of such eco-systems play a major role, in particular at the level of device definitions, application layers and user interfaces.
-While standardised technologies prevail at the level of basic enabling technologies, standardised technologies are currently not in a position to compete effectively with proprietary technologies of large eco-systems at other technology levels.
+As a result of the nature of the segments covered by the sector inquiry, where an unprecedented number of different hardware and software technologies need to interconnect in real-time, the market for "isolated", standalone smart devices is more limited, and ecosystems are more prone to achieving high market penetration.

+The integration of stand-alone technologies into such ecosystems is reported as a "must-have" for consumer IoT hardware manufacturers and app developers.
+This, in turn, leads to an environment in which proprietary technologies of such eco-systems play a major role, in particular at the level of device definitions, application layers and user interfaces.
+While standardised technologies prevail at the level of basic enabling technologies, formal standards are currently not in a position to compete effectively with proprietary technologies of the leading providers of operating systems and voice assistants for other types of technologies such as device definitions, application layers and user interfaces.